kubernetes101/pib-dev/README.md

 ```

 ## Create a working branch

 - Because the main branch has a branch protection rule, you need to create a working branch
   - You can use the same branch for any of the labs or create a new branch per lab (add 1, 2, 3 ... to the branch name)

+  > 🛑 Many commands will fail in following labs if `MY_BRANCH` is not set or branch is not pushed upstream

   ```bash